Drive-Thru Distribution Hours:

-To limit your exposure, as well as our amazing volunteers, clients are asked to remain in their vehicle until their groceries are delivered to your vehicle at which time you can safely load, you are asked to return your cart to our curbside entrance area.
+To limit your exposure, as well as our amazing volunteers, clients must remain in their vehicle while groceries are safely loaded into your cleared vehicle.
+Please arrive with your vehicle's trunk or back loading area clear of all debris and ready to 'load & go'.
 Thank you for helping us keep our facility safe so we can continue to provide services for the community.
-If you are unable to access drive-up services and need special home delivery, contact us at 360.435.1631 or firstname.lastname@example.org.
+If you are unable to access drive-up services and need special home delivery, contact us at 360.435.1631 or email@example.com.

 Face covers available